What’s nearby? Ötzi, vineyards and shopping streets

-Immersing yourself in village life is easy at the Hotel Gasthof Stern.
-The terrace directly overlooks the village square, the Deutschnofen locals sit together in the bar and the restaurant, and if you take three steps out from the front door, you’re right in the thick of everyday life in Deutschnofen.
+Getting a taste of village life is easy at the Hotel Gasthof Stern.
+The terrace looks straight out onto the village square, locals gather in the bar and restaurant, and just a few steps from the front door, you’re already part of everyday life in Nova Ponente.

 As you can see, it’s worth shifting that focus upwards.
 However much you may have become a part of our village life.